 Eye Movement Desensitization and Reprocessing, or EMDR, is a powerful psychotherapy technique which has been very successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, post traumatic stress and many other emotional problems.
-Until recently, these conditions were difficult and time-consuming to treat.
-EMDR is considered a breakthrough therapy because of its simplicity and the fact that it can bring quick and lasting relief for many types of emotional distress.

 As troubling images and feelings are processed by the brain via the eye-movement patterns of EMDR, resolution of the issues and a more peaceful state of mind are achieved.

 In the late 80's, psychologist Francine Shapiro, Ph.D., observed that particular eye movements reduced the intensity of disturbing thoughts in some clients.
 Dr. Shapiro decided to study this effect scientifically.
 In 1989, she reported her success using a method she called EMDR to treat victims of trauma in the Journal of Traumatic Stress.
 Since that time, other therapists around the world have contributed to its development.
 EMDR has evolved into a highly effective technique that incorporate elements from various other treatment modalities.